tiltowait/oregon-by-night/docs/README.md

 > * **[Vicissitude Modifications](/vicissitude-mods)**
 > * **[The High Cost of Dying](high-cost-of-dying.md)** — Assamite contracts and promotions in the World of Darkness

+## Staff Accountability

+Any staff member in a scene with their own character will recuse themselves acting as staff in that scene.

+No staff member's character can hold a major in game positions.
+Prince, Baron, Primogen, Viceroy of Portland, and Regent of Portland are all forbidden.

 ## Story and Setting Info